lumen-org/lumen/paper.md

 **add one or two more sentences about what it provides** It does so by providing an interactive web application for the visual exploration, comparison and validation of probabilistic models together with its data.
-As the main feature of Lumen a user can rapidly and incrementally build flexible and potentially complex interactive visualizations of both the probabilistic machine learning model and the data that the model is trained on.
+As the main feature of Lumen a user can rapidly and incrementally build flexible and potentially complex interactive visualizations of both the probabilistic model and the data that the model is trained on.

 **what is a probabilistic model? explain by comparison to classic ML** Many classic machine learning methods predict the value of some target variable(s) given the value of some input variable(s).